lextudio/sharpsnmp_docs/pro/tutorials/mib2csharp.rst

 #.
 Use ``ObjectTree.GenerateSourceFiles(string outputFolder)`` method to
    generate C# source files.

+.. warning: This GitHub repo does not work with the Trial edition of `SharpSnmpPro.Mib`.

 Extending Test Agent
 ^^^^^^^^^^^^^^^^^^^^
 Once the source files are generated (in ``modules`` foldler for example), a